ADMINOLOGY SKILL SET

 In the past, this was really easy because it was all about ‘human moments’ we didn’t have all the technology that we have today.
 So while our technology is wonderful it takes away from that human experience you would otherwise be using.

 You need to break down any barriers between Adminologist and management.
 This is going to be vital to any success in this profession and being taken seriously.
 Every opportunity you have should be geared towards talking about your great profession.
-When you build an alliance with management you get away from the old ways when management was on a “higher” level and administrative professionals where at the bottom.
+When you build an alliance with management you get away from the old ways when management was on a “higher” level and administrative professionals were at the bottom.
 Our goal is to pull ourselves together and work together as a team.

 With that being said, the future can be created by you by tapping into others; that’s what building an alliance is all about.
 The change cannot be made by us!

-I had written an article about the power of 10, and if you haven’t read it yet I hope you do so, it’s available here The-Power-of-10.pdf.
+I had written an article about the power of 10, and if you haven’t read it yet I hope you do so, it’s available here [download id=”5264″].
 One person can make a difference by initiating the idea, YOU can be a catalyst for change; except you need at least 10 others to help you create that change.
 This is why building your alliances is pivotal to your success.

 Art, Science, Optimize

 Let’s take a look at the art side; of course, the art side there is a vast amount of information, which is the art side.
 If you think about it I’m talking about building alliances the people side, the human interaction that couldn’t possibly be covered in this short series or for that matter even in five days.
 So this will be disused in numerous videos and articles but I want you to do some homework and some studying on your own.
 However, I have 4 golden nuggets that may help you along:

 - Study people: Really get to know the people you work with.
 It isn’t just the people you see on the outside that define people, it’s really what are they all about?
 What makes them tick?
 What are their missions, goals, or objectives?
 Then figure out how you can help them.